K-bogusky/Bogusky_kiran_final_project/README.md

 ## Description

 The setting is a school, and the project is made using Pygame.
 I used illustrator and procreate to create sprites, and coded the game in python and vscode. goal of the game is to solve consecutive mysteries.
+The "project" part of this is a simple read-write mechanism

 ## Getting Started